Worried that recovery is far away? Take inspiration from those who've proven it's possible.Read more

-Eating disorders are serious mental illnesses that involve disordered eating behaviour.
-This might mean limiting the amount of food eaten, eating very large quantities of food at once, getting rid of food eaten through unhealthy means (e.g. purging, laxative misuse, fasting, or excessive exercise), or a combination of these behaviours.
+Eating disorders are serious mental illnesses affecting people of all ages, genders, ethnicities and backgrounds.
+People with eating disorders use disordered eating behaviour as a way to cope with difficult situations or feelings.
+This behaviour can include limiting the amount of food eaten, eating very large quantities of food at once, getting rid of food eaten through unhealthy means (e.g. making themselves sick, misusing laxatives, fasting, or excessive exercise), or a combination of these behaviours.

 There are a lot of stereotypes about who can have an eating disorder.
-These can be very harmful!
+These can be very harmful.
 It’s important to remember that the possibility that someone could develop an eating disorder can never be ruled out.
 While young women are most likely to develop an eating disorder, particularly those aged 12 to 20, anyone can develop an eating disorder, regardless of their age, gender, or ethnic or cultural background.
 It is thought that around a quarter of sufferers are male.